 - Use the navigation the database provides.
 As difficult as it may be, break the habit of using your browser's back and forward buttons.
 Look for options the database provides to move from screen to screen; failing to do so may result in loss of search results and information.
 The back button is your last resort!

 - Make sure you are in the right place.
 Regardless of how good your search terms may be, if you are searching the wrong database you will not have good results.
 Make sure the database is appropriate for the topic at hand.
 Don't be afraid to try another database.

-Look for similar features.If you are aware these exist in databases you will begin
+Look for similar features.If you are aware that comparable features exist between

 - Multiple search boxes for your keywords and phrases